 Senior Scholar Rania Antonopoulos is director of the Gender Equality and the Economy program at the Levy Institute.
+Currently on leave of absence, she has been serving since January 2015 as Alternate Minister of Labour, Government of Greece.
 She specializes in macro-micro linkages of gender and economics, international competition, and globalization; job guarantee policies and their macroeconomic and employment impacts; social protection and poverty reduction; and the implications of paid and unpaid work on poverty indicators.
-Antonopoulos has served as the macroeconomic policy adviser for UN Women, expert adviser and consultant for the United Nations Development Programme (UNDP), and, since 2002, as a co-director of the GEM-IWG Knowledge Networking Program on Engendering Macroeconomics and International Economics.
+Antonopoulos has served as the macroeconomic policy adviser for UN Women, expert adviser and consultant for the United Nations Development Programme (UNDP), and, since 2002, as a codirector of the GEM-IWG Knowledge Networking Program on Engendering Macroeconomics and International Economics.
 Her publications include:

-- Gender Perspectives and Gender Impacts of the Global Economic Crisis (editor), 2013;
+- Gender Perspectives and Gender Impacts of the Global Economic Crisis (editor; Routledge, 2013);

-- Unpaid Work and the Economy: Gender, Time Use and Poverty in Developing Countries (co-editor), 2010;
+- Unpaid Work and the Economy: Gender, Time Use and Poverty in Developing Countries (coeditor; Palgrave Macmillan, 2010);

-- An Alternative Theory of Long-run Exchange Rate Determination, 2009;
+- An Alternative Theory of Long-run Exchange Rate Determination (VDM Verlag, 2009);

 - “The Unpaid Care Work–Paid Work Connection,” Working Paper No. 86, Policy Integration and Statistics Department, International Labour Office, Geneva, 2008;

-- Commentary on L. B. Shaw’s “Differing Prospects for Women and Men: Young Old-Age, Old Old-Age, and Eldercare,” in D. B. Papadimitriou, ed., Government Spending on the Elderly, 2007; and
+- Commentary on L. B. Shaw’s “Differing Prospects for Women and Men: Young Old-Age, Old Old-Age, and Eldercare,” in D. B. Papadimitriou, ed., Government Spending on the Elderly (Palgrave Macmillan, 2007); and

-- “Asset Ownership along Gender Lines: Evidence from Thailand” (with M. Floro), Journal of Income Distribution, 2005.
+- “Asset Ownership along Gender Lines: Evidence from Thailand” (with M. Floro), Journal of Income Distribution (February 2005).